stefanspringer1/SwiftGuide/README.md

 - to simplify the installations, it is recommended to use the **Windows Package Manager**
 - for developer mode: _more precisely:_ the **privilege for setting symbolic links** (SeCreateSymbolicLinkPrivilege) is required (and activating developer mode is only one possible way to get there), see https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links; Test by using the "mklink" command in the command line
 - note that the installation of the actual **Swift Toolchain** requires admin rights, especially _because additions are made to the Visual Studio installation_ (in `"%UniversalCRTSdkDir%\Include` and in `%VCToolsInstallDir%\include `, the two included environment variables are set in the x64 Native Tools Command Prompt of Visual Studio); other installation parts are installed to `%SystemDrive%\Library` and to `%PROGRAMFILES%\swift`, and the value of the PATH environment variable becomes two corresponding paths added
-- IDE: **Visual Studio Code** with the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang), useful settings for Visual Studio Code see in the section "Settings for Visual Studio Code" below; see also [VS Code Swift extension lesser known features](https://opticalaberration.com/2022/11/vscode-features.html), there e.g. "Local editing of packages" (important for the simultaneous further development of dependent packages); _There should only be one Visual Studio installation (as of early 2023),_ and important tools such as Git must also be accessible outside of Visual Studio's "x64 Native Tools Command Prompt".
+- IDE: **Visual Studio Code** with the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang), useful settings for Visual Studio Code see in the section "Suggested settings for Visual Studio Code" below; see also [VS Code Swift extension lesser known features](https://opticalaberration.com/2022/11/vscode-features.html), there e.g. "Local editing of packages" (important for the simultaneous further development of dependent packages); _There should only be one Visual Studio installation (as of early 2023),_ and important tools such as Git must also be accessible outside of Visual Studio's "x64 Native Tools Command Prompt".

 #### Distribution of compiled programs under Windows